Equipment & Facility Design for Risk Zones

 Evidence to Maintain:

-• EMP records
+• Environmental monitoring records

-Zoning audits and corrective actions
+Zoning audit reports and corrective actions

-Pressure differential readings and HVAC service logs
+Air pressure and HVAC service logs

 Common Audit Findings & Recommended Fixes